jimdigriz/debian-clearfog-gt-8k/README.md

 # Build

-Build the root filesystem, downloads ~100MB plus roughly 10 mins, the project should emit a single file `mmc-image.bin`.
+Build the root filesystem, downloads ~100MB plus roughly 10 mins, the project should emit a single file `emmc-image.bin`.

     make